Princeton-CDH/lenape-timetree/content/leaves/pro-british-lunaapeew.md

 title: Pro-British Lunaapeew
 ---

-Following the American Revolution, pro-British Lunaapeew migrate north and west to Canada and Spanish Territory in order to escape American retaliation; a few Northern Unami bands join Iroquois on Six Nations Reserve along Grand River
+Following the American Revolution, pro-British Lunaapeew migrate north and west to Canada and Spanish Territory in order to escape American retaliation; a few Northern Unami bands join the Iroquois on Six Nations Reserve along Grand River.